Semi-knockoffs: a model-agnostic conditional independence testing method with finite-sample guarantees: Semi-knockoffs

 \begin{theorem}[Optimization stability] For $j \in \mathcal{H}_0$, under the assumptions stated in Appendix~\ref{sect:assump_stab}, we have, with probability greater than $1-\delta$, that

 \end{theorem}

 It relies on regularity assumptions on the loss, which we verify for the quadratic and cross-entropy.
 We also assume standard conditions on the data distribution (e.g., subgaussianity).
 As a consequence, $\widehat{\nu}$ and $\widehat{\rho}$ are close, as illustrated by the blue dots in Figure~\ref{fig:lasso_ridge_stability}, which show the difference in the imputer’s coefficients when suppressing an unimportant feature.
 In contrast, the red dots exhibit larger changes since the suppressed coordinate is important.
 Although the result applies only to a l2-regularized imputer, we observe similar behavior for Lasso in practice.
+It mainly reflects the desirable property that adding a noisy variable should not substantially affect the model.
 In Section~\ref{sect:conject} we provide additional arguments based on a double-robustness property.